Internal medicine

 • On the day of vaccination, avoid strenuous exercise, prolonged bathing, and alcohol consumption

-• Normal bathing (showering) is allowed
+• Normal bathing (showering) is permitted

 About Side Effects